Last updated: 22nd August 2018

 Health & safety can often be overlooked.
 It is essential that you read and understand all the below headings to ensure the safety of yourself and others.
-Please call Charles if you have any questions, or speak to your Foreman on site.
+Please call your Manager if you have any questions, or speak to your Foreman on site.

 For more information, please see the Health & Safety Law Leaflet, which you will also find displayed in the workshop.